tc39/notes/es7/2016-01/jan-26.md

 LHN: I believe MM was thinking disabled access to the shared memory from the same thread.
 But i would suggest that would be practical.

-BN: WebGL is on the main thread, not having access to shared memory on the main thread would be unfortunate
+BNN: WebGL is on the main thread, not having access to shared memory on the main thread would be unfortunate

 LHN: i believe MM proposes workers having access to such things